apim/apim.github.io/09_Spring_MVC_Form_Handling.md

 }
 ```

 For all *JSR 303* validation errors, there are predefined error messages.
 Customisation is easy if it is done along with the annotation.
-However, to enable internationalisation here, one has to define the messages in a file named exactly as **ValidationMessages.properties** and the file should be kept under classpath directly.
-After this the message keys can be accessed as variables like `${Max.registrationData.age}`.
+However, to enable internationalisation here, one has to define the messages in a file named exactly as **ValidationMessages.properties** and the file should be kept under classpath directly i.e. for Maven projects at *src/main/resources*.
+The message keys within Java can be accessed as variables like `${Max.registrationData.age}`.

 ```
 Size.registrationData.fullName=Name shall be within 10 to 80 characters